 All currently registered candidates are asked to get in touch with us to confirm their own position.
 Please contact firstname.lastname@example.org or email@example.com

 Registration and administration services for WCSM examinations are provided by the ABDO examinations team.
-For exam application forms, dates, prices and requests for reasonable adjustment or special consideration, please go to the WCSM examinations section of the ABDO website at https://www.abdo.org.uk/examinations/wcsm/.
+For exam applications, dates, fees and requests for reasonable adjustment or special consideration, please go to the WCSM examinations section of the ABDO website at https://www.abdo.org.uk/examinations/wcsm/.
 You will also find past questions there to help you prepare.
-You are advised to register for the exam only when you feel ready.

 As an Ofqual-accredited awarding organisation, WCSM cannot provide training leading to its own examinations.
 We have not been directly involved in training for some years.
 A number of other organisations do offer training courses.
 It is up to you to decide which might suit you best.
 No training courses are accredited by Ofqual.
 Ofqual accreditation only applies to qualifications from awarding organisations which meet strict regulatory and reporting requirements.

 Candidates can also prepare for examinations through independent study, by careful reference to the assessment criteria and learning outcomes specified in the Handbook for each Qualification.
 Links to the relevant Handbook appear on each separate qualification page.
 Trying to cram information from a book or website at the last minute is unlikely to be enough.
-The most successful candidates will be asking questions and gaining knowledge at work and building their skills to understand why something is one, as well as how it works in practice.
+The most successful candidates will be asking questions and gaining knowledge at work as well as studying at home, building on the theory they have learned and developing communication and practical skills as part of their everyday work in practice.